 How to Skip

-We will master all of our middle anchor notes with this song: Middle B, Middle C, Middle D. Use the same 3 fingers for the entire song: 1-3-5.
-Simply move your thumb to the appropriate starting note.
-Sing "C-skip-skip-skip, D-skip-skip" etc. emphasizing each anchor note.
+We will master all of our middle anchor notes, Middle B, Middle C, Middle D, with this song.
+Use fingers 1-3-5 for the entire song, hopping your hand to the correct starting note while singing "C-skip-skip-skip, D-skip-skip" etc. to emphasize each anchor note.
 This is where the practice of seeing and playing those middle anchor notes connect!

 I am Robin Hood

-If your child can play each hand of "I am Robin Hood" comfortably, they are ready to put both hands together!
-Isolate 1 or 2 measures at a time to have a successful experience, then continue to add 1-2 measures until they can play the entire song with confidence!
-While practicing with your child, you can guide their eyes by pointing note by note with V fingers.
-Hooray for Hands Together!
+After playing Hands Separately (HS) comfortably, use this tip to play Hands Together (HT)!
+Play 1 or 2 measures at a time, then continue to add 1-2 measures until they can play the entire song with confidence.
+You can guide your child's eyes by pointing with V fingers.
+Hooray for HT!

-How instinctive is your child getting with their keyboard geography playing the Alphabet Pieces Game?
-Time your child for 1 minute and see how many pieces they can put on the piano.
+Do you want more fun ideas to work on Keyboard Geography?
 Your student will treasure this craft and game idea as they continue to solidify all of the notes on the keyboard!

 Pretend each alphabet foam piece is a tiny frog.
 Have your child choose an alphabet frog, then hop it across the keyboard helping froggie find all keys of that letter.
 These frogs don't croak—each time the "frog" lands on one of her special lily pads, sing the letter (on pitch!).